WeZZard/ObjCGraft/README.md

 You need three things to implement aspect-oriented programming in Objective-C/Swift with ObjCGrafting.

-- An Objective-C based object: the object which contains the "aspect" to be manipulated with.
+- An Objective-C based protocol: the protocol defines the "aspect".
-- An Objective-C protocol: the protocol defines the "aspect" to be manipulated with.
+- An Objective-C based object: the object implements the "aspect".
-- A class adopts to the previous Objective-C protocol: the class implements the "aspect".
+- An object to "insert" the aspect's implementation.

 For example, if you want to add some behavior, such as printing "Foo" after `viewDidLoad` in any instance of type of `UIViewController` without